kyma-project/website/content/blog-posts/2022-06-30-release-notes-2.4/index.md

 With Kyma 2.4, we changed the NATS eventing backend to use [`NATS Jetstream`](https://docs.nats.io/nats-concepts/jetstream) instead of just [`Core NATS`](https://docs.nats.io/nats-concepts/core-nats).
 This updated backend improves the delivery guarantees from previously AT-MOST-ONCE to now AT-LEAST-ONCE.
 To facilitate this change, the NATS cluster now relies on backing storage by default.

-## Observability

-To ensure compatibility after the Istio upgrade to v1.14, we upgraded Kiali to 1.51.1.
-It contains name changes of most Kiali resources, so we added a clean-up script to delete old resources after the upgrade.

 ## Serverless